-Foreign-Investment Industrial Guidance Catalog (2015)
+Foreign-Investment Industrial Guidance Catalog (2017)

 According to applicable PRC regulations on foreign-invested enterprises, capital contributions from a foreign holding company to its PRC subsidiaries, which are considered foreign-invested enterprises, may only be made when approval by the Ministry of Commerce or its local branch has been obtained.
 In approving such capital contributions, the Ministry of Commerce or its local branch examines the business scope of each foreign invested enterprise under review to ensure it complies with the Foreign-Investment Industrial Guidance Catalog, which classifies industries in China into three categories, namely "encouraged foreign investment industries," "restricted foreign investment industries" and "prohibited foreign investment industries."
 Industries not listed in the Foreign-Investment Industrial Guidance Catalog are generally open to foreign investment unless specifically restricted by other PRC regulations.
-On March 10, 2015, a new Foreign-Investment Industrial Guidance Catalog was issued to become effective on April 10, 2015 and to replace the previous one issued in 2011.
+On June 28, 2017, a new Foreign-Investment Industrial Guidance Catalog was issued to become effective on July 28, 2017 and to replace the previous one issued in 2015.

 Under such Foreign Investment Catalog, foreign investment is encouraged in non-academic vocational training institutions.
 Preschool education, senior high school education in grades 10 to 12, and higher education are in a restricted industry, meaning foreign educational organizations with relevant qualifications and experience and Chinese educational organizations are only allow to operate preschool education, senior high schools and higher education in cooperative ways by the form of a cooperative joint venture in the PRC.
-Beijing New Oriental Stars Education & Consulting Co., Ltd., or Beijing New Oriental Stars, a subsidiary of New Oriental China, is the holding company of our two kindergartens and its expansion will be affected by this updated catalog.
 Foreign investment is banned from compulsory education, which means grades 1 to 9.
-Foreign investment is allowed in after-school tutoring services and training services which do not grant certificates or diplomas.
+Foreign investment is allowed in afterschool tutoring services and training services which do not grant certificates or diplomas.